dev-ahmadbilal/highdash/CONTRIBUTING.md

-# Contributing to neodash
+# Contributing to highdash

-Thank you for your interest in contributing to neodash!
+Thank you for your interest in contributing to highdash!
 We welcome contributions from the community to help improve the library.
 Please follow the guidelines below to get started.

 ## How to Contribute

 ### 1. Reporting Issues

-If you encounter any bugs or have suggestions for improvements, please open an issue on our [GitHub repository](https://github.com/dev-ahmadbilal/neodash/issues).
+If you encounter any bugs or have suggestions for improvements, please open an issue on our [GitHub repository](https://github.com/dev-ahmadbilal/highdash/issues).
 Provide a clear description of the problem and, if possible, steps to reproduce it.
 Please check our templates for [Bug Report](./.github/ISSUE_TEMPLATE/bug_report.md) and [Feature Request](./.github/ISSUE_TEMPLATE/feature_request.md).

 ### 2. Submitting Pull Requests